BEST 2-DAY VENICE ITINERARY

 Small cafes invite you to enjoy real Italian coffee and espresso.
 Some cafes, however, charge ridiculous prices for beverages.
 So do the cafes near the main attractions like the Piazza San Marco, Rialto Bridge, Palazzo Ducale or the Basilica di San Marco.

 You want to enjoy a bottle of coke or cappuccino in those cafes?
 You’ll pay around 9€ to 10€ for one beverage (a bottle of coke).
-The good thing about Venice is: it is not expensive everywhere (and it is so pretty but that is very obvious :).
+The good thing about Venice is: it is not expensive everywhere.

 If you aren’t willing to pay those overcharged prices you just have to look for one of the restaurants and cafes in the side streets.
 There you pay only about 1/3 or even less.